hhhhhhhhhn/autoarch/README.md

 use `#: NAME` to denote the steps being taken to show them in the progress bar

-some important enviroment variables are available to you, namely the ones from the []

 some important enviroment variables are available to you, namely the ones from the [install](./install) script.

 see the [default scripts/ folder](./scripts) for an example